Don't know what to wear in Iceland? You're not alone. When I bought my ticket, I had absolutely no idea.

 I searched and online shopped so much that you don’t have to, and put it all in a list with links to useful stuff that ships word-wide (including Australia!
 Because I'm sick on finding stuff on Amazon and finding it doesn't ship to Australia), and I can honestly say there’s nothing I wished I’d taken by the end of my month-long trip, so I’m genuinely recommending all of it.
 Plus, for humans who identify as male, I've included 'man' options so everyone knows what to wear in Iceland!

-Side note: There are a few Amazon affiliate links in this article, which just means I’ll get a (small) commission if you buy things by clicking on the links under the images on this page.
-It doesn’t cost you anything extra, and you can read my disclaimer for more info 🙂
+(Note: There are a few Amazon affiliate links in this article, which just means I’ll get a (small) commission if you buy things by clicking on the links under the images on this page.)

 Don't know what to wear in Iceland when it comes to shoes?
 I recommend starting with a pair of good-quality, waterproof boots.
 I’m usually all for the cheap option, but I really don’t think you can stinge on boots when you’re heading to the arctic circle – wet feet could mean frostbite, which would really ruin your holiday.